nabil34000/schatzhauser/README.md

 ## schatzhauser

 This is a Go backend (BaaS) to build protected web apps.
-"S" is for self-hosting on a VPS.
+"S" for self-hosting on a VPS.

-KISS, DIY, YAGNI.
-Absolutely no adapters, builders, composition games, black boxes, DI, and paid services.
-The aim is also to minimize nil existentialism and paranoid error checking.

-Slow down and enjoy debuggable code.
+KISS, DIY, YAGNI, [DOTADIW](https://dotadiw.com/).
+Slow down and enjoy Go.

 The following works already (some polishing will continue):

 - [x] register, login/out, profile handlers (routes),

-- [x] username/passwd authentication with session cookies,
+- [x] username/passwd auth with session cookies,

-- [x] simple cli (`god`) to manage users, no gui/tui bs,
+- [x] cli to manage users, no guis/tuis,

 - [x] optional route hardening to fight bots: